pedrofrohmut/algorithms/README.md

 Some has 2 different results because left is (old) sort on shuffled array of 1..N and the second is (new) sort on random numbers (rng: 0, INT_MAX).

+obs:

+    All the programs to compile and run come from linux manjaro repos for C and Cpp is used -Ofast for Rust is used --release
+    for Python python3 and pypy3

 ## Bubble Sort 40k

 - C          =   2,401ms (regular: 5,500ms, gains: +129%)